$D$-Dimensional Modular Assembly of Higher-Derivative Four-Point Contact Amplitudes Involving Fermions: Spin building blocks (Spacetime Parity Conserving)

 \section{Spin building blocks (Spacetime Parity Conserving)}

+The strategy is to identify the finite basis of fundamental, $D$-dimensional (parity-even) spinor building blocks which, once dressed by compatible scalar and color blocks, span all on-shell four-point contact amplitudes at arbitrary mass dimension.
+The reason this works is that, for a given particle content and little-group weight, there are only finitely many inequivalent ways of inserting momenta, polarization data, and Clifford algebra elements into spinor bilinears before on-shell identities (Dirac equation, momentum conservation, transversality, and gamma-matrix algebra) force reduction to a smaller set as we verify explicitly through exhaustive on-shell reduction.
+Any further increase in mass dimension can only occur through multiplication by scalar kinematic invariants, which are completely captured by the scalar polynomial blocks $\mathcal{P}_D$.

+The only subtle case is that of four fermions, where one could imagine generating an infinite tower of independent structures by inserting higher antisymmetric products $\gamma^{\mu_1\cdots\mu_n}$.
+However, in arbitrary but fixed dimension these are themselves finite up to algebraic equivalence, and in practice we show that it suffices to cap the number of gamma-matrix insertions, as discussed in \cref{sec:merge-fermions}.
+Beyond this cap, additional structures are either redundant or reducible to lower ones multiplied by scalar invariants.

+The problem of construction and verification of a spanning basis reduces to one of classification.
 We now tackle the problem of classifying the space of all possible \emph{on-shell} spinor blocks -- expressions that involve external spin-representation data like fermion spinors or vector polarizations -- up to the overall factors of scalar Mandelstams.
 Since we are carefully tracking how different objects transform under exchanging particles, we will adopt the \emph{Majorana flip condition}

 with $t_r = \pm 1$, $t_2 = - t_0$, $t_3 = - t_1$ and $t_{r+4} = t_{r}$, as the definition for how spinor bilinears change under exchanging particles.
 The signs $t_r$ depend on one's choice of charge-conjugation matrix and gamma-matrix conventions.
 We classify the parity of our spinors blocks with the $D=4$ choice: $t_0=-1$ and $t_1 = +1$.
 Our conventions agree with the standard SUSY amplitudes literature, and require no additional bookkeeping when projecting to spinor helicity variables (\eg both sides of $\pbarpgenexpr{i}{j}{} \leftrightarrow \left<ij\right>$ are antisymmetric under Majorana exchange of $i$ and $j$).
 We emphasize that we make this choice of $D=4$ and $t_0, t_1$ solely for the purposes of organizing our spinor blocks into families of definite parity; the general structure of the overall analysis and the basis spinors blocks we obtain remain valid in all dimensions, up to parity conventions.
 For construction considerations in general $D$ one simply carries along the undetermined $\{t_r\}$.